 The Chikara shorts are a stronger option, with reinforced seams and stronger fabric, designed to stand up to long periods of grappling.
 They’re a little more expensive too, but should perform better as a result.

-Hayabusa Recast Compression Shorts
+Best Compression Shorts

-You know they have compression shorts too!
+Of course they have compression shorts too!

 Hayabusa’s compression shorts perform really well.
 The fabric doesn’t stretch out, and doesn’t provide any friction or restriction in movement.
 Optimum performance for grappling and MMA.
 There’s a built-in pocket for your cup, for a seamless mix of performance and safety.